 Burnett Fletcher Chair of History

 After three years as a schoolteacher, I joined the department of history at King's College London in September 1987.
-I was promoted to reader in 2001, and served for three years as Head of Department, before being appointed to a chair in Early Modern History at the University of Aberdeen, and to the headship of the School of Divinity, History and Philosophy, which I held until 2009.
+I was promoted to reader in 2001, and served for three years as Head of Department, until 2004, when I was appointed to a chair in Early Modern History at the University of Aberdeen, and to the headship of the School of Divinity, History and Philosophy, which I held until 2009.

 My main research interests lie in the history of eastern Europe from the fourteenth to the eighteenth centuries.
 I am also interested in the history of Scandinavia, in particular the history of Sweden, and in the history of warfare.
 In my work on Poland-Lithuania I have a particular interest in the Polish-Lithuanian monarchy under the Vasa dynasty (1587-1668) and in noble society and culture.

 My first book, After the Deluge: Poland-Lithuania and the Second Northern War (Cambridge University Press, Cambridge, 1993) is a study of the political impact on Poland-Lithuania of the series of wars which engulfed it after the great Cossack rebellion of 1648-54.
 My second book developed these themes across a much wider chronological period, and with an expanded geographical focus.
 As an admirer of Michael Roberts's work on Sweden, I set out to examine his theory of the Military Revolution in the context of the wars of northern and eastern Europe.
 This was published as The Northern Wars: War State and Society in Northeastern Europe, 1558 - 1721 (Longmans, Harlow, 2000), which won the 2005 Early Slavic Studies Association Distinguished Scholarship Award.